KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 (5) - The **control and status register (CSR) manager** handles CSR requests from a CPU core to the accelerator.

 (6) - The **data streamers** provide flexible data access for the accelerators.
-These design and run time flexible streamers help in streamlining data delivery to the accelerator.
+These design and run time flexible streamers help in streamlining data delivery to the accelerator and vice versa.

 (7) - There is a DMA to transfer data from the outside memory into the local TCDM.
 The programmer has full control of this DMA.